 - Any explicit DENY in any policy overrides any ALLOWs in any policy.

-- Neither user1, nor any team that user1 belongs to, are included in any policy with the action
+- User1, or any team that user1 belongs to, does not include a policy with the

-iam:users:list.
-Net effect: user1 is denied, and will not be able to view the list of users.
-(This illustrates the global default DENY condition.)
+iam:users:listaction.
+Net effect: Access denied to user1 to view the list of users.
+This example illustrates the global default DENY condition.

 - Bob is a member of team alpha and team omega.

-Team alpha has a broad range of permissions while team omega is very restricted in what its members may access.
+Team alpha contains a broad range of permissions, while team omega experiences severe restrictions in what its members may access.

 The “major teams” policy has a statement that allows team alpha to access the resource

-compliance:reporting:nodeswhile it has another statement that denies team omega access to the that very same resource.
-Net effect: Bob is denied access because there is at least one statement denying access.
+compliance:reporting:nodes, while it has another statement that denies Team Omega access to the same resource.
+Net effect: The policy denies Bob access because at least one statement denies access.

 - Mary is a member of the default viewers team, which allows read access to everything because of the default Viewers policy.
 Mary is also a member of the deployment team, which has permission to upload and download profiles.
-Net effect: Mary is granted read access to everything and Mary can also upload/download profiles, because neither of those policies explicitly denies something allowed by the other.
+Net effect: The policy grants Mary access because membership in both teams effectively allows access.

 Properties of a Policy

-A v2 policy consists of a list of statements, where each statement describes a permission.
-This is a departure from v1 policies, which had action, resource, and effect as top-level properties.
+An IAM policy consists of a list of statements, where each statement describes a permission.

 |Effect||ALLOW or DENY|